Table of Contents

 Agile vs. Waterfall Methodology: Understanding Waterfall Methodology

 Waterfall is a linear and sequential approach to project management.
 Each phase of the project must be completed before the next one begins.
 This methodology is characterized by its structured and rigid nature, making it suitable for projects with well-defined requirements.
-Waterfall’s predictability and clear structure make it an attractive option for projects where changes are minimal and requirements are well understood from the outset.
-Its step-by-step approach ensures that each phase is thoroughly completed before moving on, reducing the risk of overlooking critical aspects of the project.Core Principles of Waterfall

-- Sequential Phases: Waterfall divides the project into distinct phases such as requirements analysis, design, implementation, testing, and maintenance.
+- Sequential Phases: Waterfall divides the project into distinct phases, such as requirements analysis, design, implementation, testing, and maintenance.
 This sequential approach ensures that each phase is thoroughly planned and executed before proceeding to the next.

 - Fixed Requirements: Waterfall assumes that all project requirements can be gathered upfront and remain unchanged throughout the project lifecycle.
 This assumption allows for precise planning and resource allocation, reducing uncertainties.